trackmon/trackmon-api/accounts.md

   ]
 }
 ```
 If no authentication is given, the server returns `401 Unauthorized`.
-If the authentication is wrong or the user is not the same as the given username, `403 Forbidden` is returned.
+If the authentication is wrong, `403 Forbidden` is returned.
 If all goes well, `200 OK` is returned.

 ## Add a new account
-To add a new account, send a `POST` request with HTTP standard authentication to `/user/:username/:account`.
+To add a new account, send a `POST` request with HTTP standard authentication to `/account`.

 `POST`
 ```
-/user/:username/:account
+/account
 ```
 ### Response
 If no authentication is given, the server returns `401 Unauthorized`.
-If the authentication is wrong or the user is not the same as the given username, `403 Forbidden` is returned.
+If the authentication is wrong, `403 Forbidden` is returned.
 If the account already exists, `400 Bad Request` is returned.
 If nothing goes wrong, the server returns `201 Created`.